 Bladder cancer is among the 10 most common cancer types in the world and around three-quarters of new cases occur in men.
 Smoking is the most important causative factor.

 Gross or microscopic haematuria is the primary symptom of bladder cancer.
-Screening for haematuria appears to markedly improve the prognosis of bladder cancer.
+Cystoscopy and urinary cytology are key to making the diagnosis.